wouter-veeken/wouter.tech/content/blog/why-you-shouldnt-use-readability-scores.md

 ]
 +++

-# Why you shouldn't use readability scores for technical documentation (and what to use instead)

 Readability scores promise a simple, unambiguous metric for how easy a given piece of text is to read.
 There are many different readability scoring systems, but the ones I know to be in common use are:

 - [Flesch-Kincaid Grade Level]